 Community Partnership Projects provide no-cost solutions for completing small preservation planning projects that might not otherwise be possible.
 Learn more.

 Already a partner in the CLG program?
 Look here for educational and technical resources prepared or collected by SHPO to assist you in your preservation activities.

 Have questions about the CLG program?
 See if they are covered in our frequently asked questions guide.

 From design review to local educational programs, lots of great preservation work happens in CLGs every year.
-Check out our 2019 summary of CLG preservation programs.
+Check out our 2020 annual report for the statewide CLG program.

 CLG Contact List

 Need contact information for a CLG community?
 Download our CLG contact list, updated regularly.

 Certified Local Government Communities in Michigan

 As of April 2021, 33 Michigan local governments have become CLGs.